 There were several uninhabited apartments in our house and several uninhabited rooms in our apartment.
 In one of the empty rooms was the hamster Fifa.
 A girl had left several small cages with hamsters at my school and I, heroically, took one of them home.
 I walked across Las Ramblas with the terrified hamster in the little cage and thought, now, little hamster, don’t be scared no more.
 But as it turned out, I was scared of the hamster’s small teeth, and the fact that the hamster didn’t seem to care about people, or about anything.
-I bought it a larger cage and set it up in the unoccupied room which was dark and had the curtains drawn.
+I bought it a larger cage and set it up in the dark, unoccupied room which always had its curtains drawn.
 I have no real memory of Fifa in daylight after me and Laura went to buy a bigger cage, and I asked her, have you thought about quitting drinking?
 Her reaction surprised me, which was to turn around and run away.
 I had thought I was her saviour.

 Somehow I had become a perpetrator and animal abuser by taking on the task of saving Fifa.
 If I had not done this, I would not be responsible for Fifas whole hamster predicament, ending up alone in a cage in a dark room.
 You risk becoming a perpetrator as soon as you take on the role of the saviour.
 When you feel responsible for everything, you soon become eager to deprive them of their agency.
 What are you going to do about Fifa?
 John asked on the day I was leaving the apartment.
 I was going to go drink two small beers and smoke a joint, was what I was going to do.